Hussain56/docker_compose/README.md

 ## Citus

 Citus is an extension to Postgres that distributes data and queries in a cluster of multiple machines.
 As an extension Citus supports new PostgreSQL releases.
-For more information, see the [Citus Data website][CITUS].
+For more information, see the [Citus Data website](https://www.citusdata.com/).